ON-DEM/ON-DEM-WG1-AlternativeMethods/grainLearning-rnn/README.md

 pip install -r requirements.txt
 ```

-### Option 2
+### 🔹 Option 2: Environment file

-You can also create the environment and install the requirements:
+Use the provided conda environment file to set up everything in one step:
 ```python
 conda env create -f envs/macos_arm.yml
 ```

 ### More details

-Further, more detailed instructions take a look at the [grainLearning/rnn instructions](https://github.com/GrainLearning/grainLearning/blob/main/grainlearning/rnn/README.md).
+For further, more detailed instructions take a look at the [grainLearning/rnn instructions](https://github.com/GrainLearning/grainLearning/blob/main/grainlearning/rnn/README.md).

-⚠️ `GrainLearning/rnn` uses Tensorflow, you may have to follow specific instructions to install Tensorflow for you specific distribution and hardware.
+⚠️ **TensorFlow Note**: `GrainLearning/rnn` uses TensorFlow.
+You may need to follow specific installation steps depending on your system (e.g., macOS ARM, GPU support).

-⚠️ Use python versions <= 3.10
+⚠️ **Python Version**: Please use Python 3.10 or earlier, as later versions are not guaranteed to be compatible.

 ## Get started

-A minimal example on how to train models can be found in this [notebook](notebooks/train_rnn.ipynb).
+A minimal working example for training the model is available in the [train_rnn.ipynb notebook](notebooks/train_rnn.ipynb).

 In the folder `scripts`, you can find the python scripts to run a training of the model.

 ## Data

-Check more info about the data in [`data/README.md`](data/README.md).
+Details about the datasets used for training and evaluation are available in [`data/README.md`](data/README.md).

 ## Results